Gregy/teleport/assets/aws/README.md

 make oss
 ```

-6. Once complete, your AMI should be available, in the regions you specified, with the name  `teleport-debug-ami-<type>-<version>`. (e.g. teleport-debug-ami-oss-4.2.10)
+6. Once complete, your AMI should be available, in the regions you specified, with the name  `teleport-fevo-ami-<version>`. (e.g. teleport-fevo-ami-8.2.0-fevo)

 ## Usage instructions